 If a consumer is searching for something like my refrigerator is not cooling, that exact phrase should be in your Ad or other variations of it like:

 Those things will get consumers to click on your ad because it’s specific to what you’re looking for.

-If you are sending consumers to the home page of your appliance repair website after they click on your AD, you are losing serious money!
+If you are sending consumers to the home page of your air conditioner repair or appliance repair website after they click on your AD, you are losing serious money!

 Instead of the home page of your site, you should be sending consumers to a specific page on your site that is related to what they are search for.
 This is what is known as a landing page of your website.

 If the consumer has a refrigerator problem, you want them to go to the refrigerator repair page on your website.

 If you are doing any form of paid search advertising and your website doesn’t have a page for all the different air conditioning repair or appliance repair services you offer, then you’ll want to get that place A.S.A.P, because until you do, you will continue to lose money with PPC marketing.